optipack/asteroid/README.md

 The following is a list of the modules included in the mod.
 Most of these share functionality with other mods on the site, so I felt they were fine to leave in.

 Modules marked with an asterisk (`*`) require OP or Singleplayer to use.

-`Left Shift` opens the modules menu, allowing the following modules to be toggled.

 #### Player
 - Auto Clicker: Automatic clicking on a timer.
 Useful for mob grinding.